Paduchuru-pranathi/semantic-search-trademarkia/README.md

-Below is your **cleanly updated README.md**.
-I kept everything you wrote but **improved formatting, shortened the architecture explanation slightly, and made it more professional and concise** (which reviewers prefer).
-I also added proper references to tools like **SentenceTransformers**, **FastAPI**, etc.

-You can **replace your current README with this version**.

----

 # semantic-search-trademarkia
 # Semantic Search System with Fuzzy Clustering and Semantic Cache

 This project implements a lightweight semantic search system using the **20 Newsgroups Dataset**.